 Our local electric utility company offers a free (and poorly advertised) service where you can have an HVAC contractor come to your house to do an audit and install a few energy-saving devices.
 I called around and found an HVAC company that processes the rebate directly with zero out-of-pocket expenses and booked an appointment.
 A few days later a tech showed up at my door and proceeded with the energy use checkup.

 He asked for our electric bill which has 12 months of usage history, looked it over and said that it’s one of the lowest he’s ever seen in a house this size (3,000 sq. feet).
 Almost all of our bulbs are CFLs and we use box fans to cool the house unless it’s miserable outside, which happens all too often here in the Southeast.
+The market leading portable AC’s we bought for the first and second floor are low energy and we only use on those really hot days.
 We try to turn off the lights when not in use.
 We have an electric oven and cook most meals at home.
 We use our electric dryer with every wash, which seems daily now that we have a kid.
 Our electric bills average under $70 per month over the last 6 years – more in the summer and less in the winter.
 I know we can do better if we try, especially in the laundry department, but I’m OK with our current electricity usage… At least for now.

 Yet the tech said that our neighbors average double, triple and even quadruple what we spend, which is not surprising given the lack of open windows in the neighborhood and air conditioners humming 24×7 from April to October.
 I bet they don’t set the thermostat at 79 degrees either; 70-72 is more likely.
 Our utility company has a neat website that allows you to compare your energy usage to that of your neighbors and this fun exercise seems to confirm what the HVAC tech was saying.